DTC: Deep Tracking Control: Results

-In the second set of experiments, we compared our approach to baseline-rl-2 as well as the same policy trained within our training environment.
+In the second set of experiments, we compared our approach against baseline-rl-2 as well as against the same policy trained within our training environment.
 We refer to the emerging policy as baseline-rl-3.
-More details regarding the experimental setup can be found in supplementary section S5.
-As depicted in Fig.~7 B (left), our approach exhibits a substantially higher success rate than baseline-rl-2.
-By learning on the same terrains, baseline-rl-3 can catch up but still does not match our performance.
-The difference mainly comes from the fact that the retrained baseline still fails to solve sparse-structured terrains.
+More details regarding the experimental setup can be found in \highlight{the supplementary methods (section ``Experimental Setup for Performance Evaluation'')}.
+As depicted in Fig.~\ref{fig:sim} B i, our approach \highlight{exhibited} a substantially higher success rate than baseline-rl-2.
+By learning on the same terrains, baseline-rl-3 \highlight{could} catch up but still \highlight{did} not match our performance \highlight{in terms of success rate}.
+The difference mainly originates from the fact that the retrained baseline still failed to solve sparse-structured terrains.
 To highlight this observation, we evaluated the performance on four terrain types with sparse (``stepping stones'', ``beams'', ``gaps'', and ``pallets''), and on four types with dense stepping locations (``stairs'', ``pit'', ``rough slope'', and ``rings'').
-On all considered terrain types, our approach clearly outperforms baseline-rl-2 by a huge margin (Fig.~7 B, right), thereby demonstrating that learned locomotion generally does not extrapolate well to unseen scenarios.
-We perform equally well as baseline-rl-3 on dense terrains, but score significantly higher on sparse-structured terrains. \highlight{This result suggests that the proposed approach itself is effective and that favorable locomotion skills are not encouraged by the specific training environment.}
+On all considered terrain types, our approach \highlight{outperformed} baseline-rl-2 by a huge margin (Fig.~\ref{fig:sim} B ii), thereby demonstrating that learned locomotion generally does not extrapolate well to unseen scenarios.
+We \highlight{performed} equally well as baseline-rl-3 on dense terrains, but \highlight{scored notably} higher on sparse-structured terrains.
+This result suggests that the proposed approach itself \highlight{was} effective and that favorable locomotion skills \highlight{were} not encouraged by the specific training environment.